I am frequently asked, “How can I stay motivated through different career stages”?

 Presence and reflective practice

-Being more present through reflective practice helps us tune into and assess our daily experiences, our emotional and physical well-being, and the natural fluctuations in our motivation.
+Being more present through regular reflective practice helps us tune into and assess our daily experiences, our emotional and physical well-being, and the natural fluctuations in our motivation.
 Presence helps us realize when our motivation soars, when it dips, or when it flattens.

 This experiential information helps us make necessary adjustments or contemplate appropriate changes to our lives.

 We can outgrow work roles.
+Jobs can be eliminated.
 Jobs or career paths may no longer suit our developing skills and expertise.
-Our daily work responsibilities can increase or diminish, also impacting our motivation, positively or negatively.
+Our daily work responsibilities can increase or diminish, all of which can impact how we experience work, the levels of energy, focus, and commitment we bring to our work, and our motivation.

 Connecting with the meaning of our work